Alzheimer’s Disease: Early Signs, Risk Factors, And Treatment Options

 Getting an accurate diagnosis of Alzheimer’s helps individuals prepare for the future and allows them access to appropriate treatment options and support services sooner rather than later.

-Early intervention with and non-pharmacological approaches like cognitive stimulation therapy can improve the quality of life by mitigating symptoms and prolonging independence for those affected by this devastating illness.
+Early intervention with medications and non-pharmacological approaches like cognitive stimulation therapy can improve the quality of life by mitigating symptoms and prolonging independence for those affected by this devastating illness.

 So don’t hesitate – if you’re concerned about your cognitive health or that of a loved one, reach out to a healthcare professional today for an evaluation and guidance on taking the necessary steps towards better brain health.